icy/gk8s/README.md

 * `$ kubectl config set-context foo` can return happily (aka, without any error)
 * `export KUBECONFIG` is long, error-prone

-You may shoot yourself in the foot with share `kubectl` configuration files.
+You may shoot yourself in the foot with shared `kubectl` configuration files.
-And having multiple clusters, contexts in the same `~/.kubectl/config` is not easy.
+And having multiple clusters, contexts in the same `~/.kubectl/[config]` is not easy.

 And your friend or team mate hardly replicates your command on their laptop